apache/airflow/dev/README_RELEASE_AIRFLOW.md

 Many issues will be marked with the target release as their Milestone; this is a good shortlist to start with for what to cherry-pick.

-For a minor release, find out other bug fixes that are not marked with the target release as their Milestone and mark those as well.
+For a patch release, find out other bug fixes that are not marked with the target release as their Milestone and mark those as well.
 You can accomplish this by running the following command:

 ```